-5 The ethics of the “responsibility while protecting”
+5 The ethics of “responsibility while protecting”

 Brazil, the Responsibility to Protect, and the restrictive approach to humanitarian intervention

 James Pattison

 In the aftermath of the intervention led by the North Atlantic Treaty Organization (NATO) in Libya, the Responsibility to Protect (R2P) doctrine has received considerable blowback.
 Various states, most notably some of the BRICS states (Brazil, Russia, India, China, and South Africa), claimed that NATO exceeded the mandate given to it by the United Nations (UN) Security Council (UNSC) Resolution 1973.
 It was also suggested that the UK, the USA, and France—the so-called P-3—acted bombastically and arrogantly in the UNSC, ignoring reasonable concerns.
 Regardless of the actual merits of these claims (the author does not take a position on this issue here), these allegations have since framed some of the recent discussions about R2P, and there has been a worry that future action on R2P will be foreclosed as these concerns about the use of force under R2P remain.